Professor Rowan Cruft

 I am also co-editor of Philosophical Foundations of Human Rights (OUP, 2015): http://ukcatalogue.oup.com/product/9780199688630.do

 A guiding aim of my research is to demonstrate how philosophical positions bear on the justification of public policies and law.
 I have participated in policy development for NGOs and government, and in public inquiries including in 2012 as an invited witness at the Leveson Inquiry (https://webarchive.nationalarchives.gov.uk/20140122192140/http://www.levesoninquiry.org.uk/wp-content/uploads/2012/07/Witness-Statement-of-Dr-Rowan-Cruft.pdf) and as co-author of a submission to the Commission on a Bill of Rights for the UK.
 I was also recently a participant in an AHRC/MRC-funded interdisciplinary network working with health, law and media academics and professionals, examining the right to health in youth justice institutions in Brazil and Scotland.
-I was delighted to be awarded 'Best Mentor' in Stirling's Research Culture Awards 2021.
+I was delighted to receive an award for 'Best Mentor' in Stirling's Research Culture Awards 2021.

 Teaching: I teach undergraduate modules on a range of topics in moral, political and legal philosophy, and regularly teach on our joint graduate programme with St Andrews (https://www.st-andrews.ac.uk/sasp/).
-I also helped set up Stirling's interdisciplinary MSc in Human Rights and Diplomacy, taught in partnership with the United Nations Institute for Training and Research (https://www.stir.ac.uk/courses/pg-taught/law-and-philosophy/msc-human-rights-and-diplomacy/).
+I also helped set up Stirling's interdisciplinary MSc in Human Rights and Diplomacy, taught in partnership with the United Nations Institute for Training and Research (https://www.stir.ac.uk/courses/pg-taught/human-rights-and-diplomacy/).

 Professional Activities: In addition to reviewing for journals, I was a member of the management committee of The Philosophical Quarterly from 2009-19.
 From 2015-17 I was a member of the executive committee of the Aristotelian Society.
 From 2007-14, I was a member of the AHRC peer review college.
 Since 2017 I have been a member of the Council of the Royal Institute of Philosophy.
 In 2021, I was appointed to the College of Experts for the Department for Digital, Culture, Media and Sport: https://www.gov.uk/government/groups/dcms-college-of-experts#contents.
-In addition, I am external examiner for the undergraduate philosophy degree at King's College London, and have held similar roles at Cambridge and Glasgow.
+In addition, until recently I was external examiner for the undergraduate philosophy degree at King's College London, and have held similar roles at Cambridge and Glasgow.

 Projects